csmall/rnms/docs/users.rst

 *********************
 Users and Permissions
 *********************
-Rosenberg uses the repoze.what method of authorization which is based upon three sets of models.
+RoseNMS uses the repoze.what method of authorization which is based upon three sets of models.

 Users
 =====
 The first model is the User.
 This is usually a person although it can be a role.
-A User has a username and a password and the combination of these permits access to Rosenberg.
+A User has a username and a password and the combination of these permits access to RoseNMS.
 All Attributes within the system are owned by a User, which can provide them with a limited read-only access to the state of the Attribute.